MahZ21/alx-low_level_programming/0x12-singly_linked_lists/README.md

-commit of singly linked list
+commit of singly linked lists